Policy 1201: Authority and Responsibility for Procuring Goods and Services

 Purpose: To assign authority and responsibility for the procurement of goods and services.

 1. Under the By-Laws of the University, the Chief Financial Officer is vested with the authority to conduct the business activities of the University including the responsibility for the procurement of all goods and services.

-2. The Executive Director of Procurement Services and the Associate Vice President for Finance will establish, formulate, publish, maintain, and interpret policies and procedures to be followed by all procurement centers of the University in order to provide for the efficient and responsible conduct of all procurement and disbursement activities of the University.
+2. The Assistant Vice President of Procurement and Payment Services, and the Associate Vice President for Finance will establish, formulate, publish, maintain, and interpret policies and procedures to be followed by all procurement centers of the University in order to provide for the efficient and responsible conduct of all procurement and disbursement activities of the University.
 All University procurement policies shall be in compliance with federal regulations for procurement standards, as stated in 2 CFR 200, Uniform Guidance.

-3. The Executive Director of Procurement Services has the authority and responsibility to negotiate all procurement terms and execute all purchases and leases of goods and services.
+3. The Assistant Vice President of Procurement and Payment Services has the authority and responsibility to negotiate all procurement terms and execute all purchases and leases of goods and services.
 In some cases authority has been delegated to other designated units within the University for specified goods and services (see policy statement 8 below).
 Preferred Suppliers are established to facilitate strategic purchasing in support of the University’s mission.
 All departments should first attempt to use the preferred suppliers when ordering goods and services.
 Further guidance for departments is set forth in the Policy of Procurement and Engagement of Services.